Top 13 Venture Capital Firms Investing in EdTech Startups

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture

-• Geographical presence: Boston, Massachusetts (with an investment focus on Latin America)
+• Geographical presence: Boston, Massachusetts (with a focus on Latin America)

 • Founded: 2007

-• Notable portfolio: Rapyd, Konfío, Arcus, Pet Love, Airtm
+• Notable portfolio companies: Rapyd, Konfío, Arcus, Pet Love, Airtm

 • Portfolio size: 81 investments